(Z95.4) Presence of other heart-valve replacement

 Average Time for Outpatient Care Not Established

-Injury of other blood vessels of thorax - Prevention
+Presence of other heart-valve replacement - Prevention